avilladsen/csc443-shell/README.md

 ## Creating a New Test

-While in the `test` directory, run `create_test.sh test_name` to create a new test called "test_name".
+While in the `test` directory, run `./create_test.sh test_name` to create a new test called "test_name".
 There will be a new directory under `test` with that name.
 In that directory, there will be a set of files that describe the test:

 * `setup.sh`: The test will run inside a temporary directory.
 This script runs inside that directory before the test to do any necessary setup.
 * `commands.txt`: The input that is piped to the shell.